gol-danRuman/KTMJS-14-Meetup-Learn/src/components/chrome-extension/README.md

 - Content Script => The content script contains JavaScript that executes in the contexts of a page that has been loaded into the browser.
 - Options Page => the options page enables customization of the extension.
 Options can be used to enable features and allow users to choose what functionality is relevant to their needs.

+### Use extension by:

+- chrome://extensions/
+- Enable developer mode
+- Load unpacked i.e: load the manifest folder all the thing should be in same folder